-Stone or Stone Veneer: Natural stone is strongly recommended, and any stone palette intended for use must be submitted to the ARC and approved prior to installation.
+Stone or Stone Veneer: Natural stone only may be used.
+Any stone palette intended for use must be submitted to the ARC and approved prior to installation.
 Stone must not be supported by any other material.
 For example, stone must not be used directly above a brick or block foundation.